 The reasonableness of a noise barrier was determined by comparing the estimated construction cost of the noise barrier against the total reasonable allowance.
 As identified in Table 2.16.P, the total reasonable allowance was determined based on the number of benefited residences multiplied by the reasonable allowance per residence.
 If the estimated noise barrier construction cost exceeds the total reasonable allowance, the noise barrier is determined to be not reasonable.
-However, if the estimated noise barrier construction cost is within the total reasonable allowance, the noise barrier is determined to be reasonable.
-As indicated in Table 2.16.P, none of the feasible noise barriers were determined to be reasonable because the estimated noise barrier construction cost exceeded the total reasonable allowance.
+However, if the estimated noise barrier construction cost is within the total reasonable allowance, the noise barrier construction cost is within the total reasonable allowance, the noise barrier construction cost is barrier in Table 2.16.P, none of the feasible noise barriers were determined to be reasonable because the estimated noise barrier construction cost exceeded the total reasonable allowance.